Imperial-Opentrons-Users/MRes_2023_Protocols/Team_6/ReadMe.md

 ![0D45A1DCF5FC4FEB88225B149194CEFC](https://github.com/Imperial-Opentrons-Users/MRes_2023_Protocols/assets/152276516/2dfdde93-1dfa-4efa-87b8-e488bcb00ce2)

-Notes:
+### Notes and Preparation:

 1) Make sure to calibrate the Opentron, particularly the Z-axis.
 2) When conducting the wet runs, the correct temperatures and incubation times were not used as they took too long, and no reagents/enzymes were actually being used.
 3) We deleted the step for single-cell picking.
 Single-cell samples are assumed to be isolated by previous manual procedures— for example, FACS or MACS.
-They are originally located in column 1 of the PCR plate inside the thermocycler.
+Ensure they are located in column 1 of the PCR plate inside the thermocycler.

 -------------------